 If You Owe Tax You Can't Pay

-Many Americans find themselves in a position where they still need every cent of those unemployment checks for living expenses.
-There’s no money left to send to the IRS for quarterly estimated tax payments.
+Many Americans find themselves in a position where they still need every cent of those unemployment checks for living expenses, in which case there’s no money left to send to the IRS for quarterly estimated tax payments.
 You might still have options if this is the case.